GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

   - It is simple to setup environments with specific compilers, languages, tools, etc. Containers are a relatively new option for this
     - eg. May need tools that work for version 2.15.1 and not 2.16
 - Open source nature of Linux and bioinformatics tools
-- High performance computers usually have Linux OS
+- High performance computers (HPCs) usually have a Linux operating system (OS)
   - When connecting to HPC (e.g. GPSC), the command line is your interface

 <br>